asciinema/blog.asciinema.org/content/post/persona.md

 (given he/she is already logged in at the provider), helped achieving the initial goals.

-And while OAuth based login worked totally fine it made Asciinema dependent on commercial vendors for no good reason.
-OAuth was designed for API authorization between applications, not for user authentication.
-Asciinema doesn't need access to user's Github repositories nor user's tweets.
+And while OAuth based login worked totally fine it made asciinema dependent on commercial vendors for no good reason.
+OAuth was designed for API authorization between applications, not for user authentication. asciinema doesn't need access to user's Github repositories nor user's tweets.
 It just needs the ability to authenticate a user.
 Also, the assumption that everyone has either Github or Twitter account is simply wrong.